-Una Chaudhuri is a Collegiate Professor and Professor of English, Drama, and Environmental Studies at New York University.
-She is currently the Director of NYU’s XE: Experimental Humanities & Social Engagement.
-Her current research, teaching, and creative projects explore what she calls “ecospheric consciousness”: ideas, feelings, and practices that attend to the multi-species and geo-physical contexts of human lives.
-Una Chaudhuri is a pioneer in the field of “eco-theatre”—plays and performances that engage with the subjects of ecology and environment—as well as the related field of ecocriticism, which studies art and literature from an ecological perspective.
+Una Chaudhuri is a scholar of environmental humanities with a focus on theatre history, performance studies, and dramatic literature.
+She has been a pioneer in the field of “eco-theatre”—plays and performances that engage with the subjects of ecology and environment—as well as the related field of ecocriticism, which studies art and literature from an ecological perspective.
 She helped launch both these fields when she guest-edited a special issue of Yale’s Theater journal on “Theatre and Ecology” in 1994.
-Her introduction to that issue, entitled “‘There must be a lot of fish in that lake’ Theorizing a Theatre Ecology,” is widely credited as a seminal contribution to the field.
-Professor Chaudhuri was also among the first scholars of drama and theatre to engage with another rapidly expanding inter-disciplinary field, Animal Studies.
-She has written and lectured widely on two concept she has theorized: “zooësis,” the discourse and representation of species in contemporary culture and performance, and “AnthropoScenes,” dramaturgies beyond the human.
+Her introduction to that issue, entitled “‘There Must Be a Lot of Fish in That Lake’ Theorizing a Theatre Ecology,” is widely credited as a seminal contribution to the field.
+Professor Chaudhuri was also among the first scholars of drama and theatre to engage with another rapidly expanding interdisciplinary field, Animal Studies.
+She has written and lectured widely on two concepts she has proposed and theorized: “Zooësis,” the discourse and representation of species in contemporary culture and performance, and “AnthropoScenes,” dramaturgies beyond the human.
 Her current research explores what she calls “ecospheric consciousness”: ideas, feelings, and practices that attend to the multi-species and geo-physical contexts of human lives.
 Chaudhuri is the author and editor of several books, including The Stage Lives of Animals: Zooesis and Performance, The Ecocide Project: Research Theatre and Climate Change (co-author), and Animal Acts: The Stage Lives of Animals (co-editor).